5 Value Stocks To Watch In The Basic Materials Sector - Benzinga

 The Meaning Behind Value Stocks

-Jewett-Cameron Trading's earnings per share for Q2 sits at $0.08, whereas in Q1, they were at -0.11.
-Most recently, Univar Solns reported earnings per share at $1.07, whereas in Q4 earnings per share sat at $0.6.
-This quarter, Nucor experienced a decrease in earnings per share, which was $7.97 in Q4 and is now $7.67.
-Most recently, the company reported a dividend yield of 1.63%, which has decreased by 0.28% from last quarter's yield of 1.91%.
+Valhi saw a decrease in earnings per share from 1.83 in Q4 to $1.59 now.
+Most recently, the company reported a dividend yield of 0.69%, which has decreased by 0.58% from last quarter's yield of 1.27%.

 These 5 value stocks were selected by Benzinga Insights based on quantified analysis.
 While this methodical judgment process is not meant to make final decisions, our technology can give investors additional perception into the sector.